batatar36/Object-Classification-and-Tracking/README.md

 # Stroma-Vision
-This repository is created just for Stroma Vision
+This repository is created just for Stroma Vision.

 ```
 PLEASE SEE "MAIN REPORT.pdf" FIRST!